qiime2/q2-longitudinal/README.md

 In this example, we test whether an individual's stool microbiota (as assessed by unweighted UniFrac distance) differs significantly between 0 and 12 months of life in vaginally born and Cesarean-delivered infants, and whether the within- and between-subject distances differed between these groups.
 ```
 qiime intervention pairwise-distance \
     --i-distance-matrix ecam-unweighted-distance-matrix.qza \
     --m-metadata-file ecam_map_maturity.txt \
     --p-group-category delivery \
     --p-state-category month \
     --p-state-pre 0 \
     --p-state-post 12 \
     --p-individual-id-category studyid \
     --o-visualization ecam-delivery-distance \
     --p-no-drop-duplicates
 ```

 If between-subject distances are not important, the same visualization can be performed excluding these distances with the following command:
 ```
 qiime intervention pairwise-distance \
     --i-distance-matrix ecam-unweighted-distance-matrix.qza \
     --m-metadata-file ecam_map_maturity.txt \
     --p-group-category delivery \
     --p-state-category month \
     --p-state-pre 0 \
     --p-state-post 12 \
     --p-individual-id-category studyid \
     --o-visualization ecam-delivery-distance-no-between \
     --p-no-drop-duplicates \
     --p-no-between-group-distance
 ```

 ### Linear mixed effects models

 Linear mixed effects models test the relationship between a single response variable and one or more independent variables.
 This implementation takes at least one numeric "state_category" (e.g., Time) and one or more comma-separated group_categories (which may be categorical or numeric) as independent variables in a LME model, and plots regression plots of the response variable ("metric") as a function of the state caregory and each group category.
 The response variable may either be a sample metadata mapping file category or a feature ID in the feature table.
-Note that this visualization currently requires a feature table as input whether or not those data are actually used in the analysis.

 In this example, we demonstrate the use of `linear-mixed-effects` to test the relationship between `observed_otus`, age, delivery mode, diet, and sex.

 ```
 qiime intervention linear-mixed-effects \
-	--i-table ecam-table-taxa.qza \
     --m-metadata-file ecam_map_maturity.txt \
-	--p-metric observed_otus
+    --p-metric observed_otus \
     --p-group-categories delivery,diet,sex \
     --p-state-category month \
     --p-individual-id-category studyid \
     --o-visualization ecam-lme
 ```
 Second, we demonstrate the use of `linear-mixed-effects` to test the relationship between `Bacteroides`, age, delivery mode, diet, and sex.

 ```
 qiime intervention linear-mixed-effects \
     --i-table ecam-table-taxa.qza \
     --m-metadata-file ecam_map_maturity.txt \
     --p-metric 'k__Bacteria;p__Bacteroidetes;c__Bacteroidia;o__Bacteroidales;f__Bacteroidaceae;g__Bacteroides;s__' \
     --p-group-categories delivery,diet,sex \
     --p-state-category month \
     --p-individual-id-category studyid \
     --o-visualization ecam-bacteroides-lme
 ```